-Bilateral relations also improved, due in part to Vietnam's 1986 decision to shift from a Soviet-style central planned economy to a form of market socialism.
+Bilateral relations also improved in part due to Vietnam's 1986 decision to shift from a Soviet-style central planned economy to a form of market socialism.
 The new economic policy, known as Doi Moi ("change and newness"), ushered in a period of over 20 years of rapid growth in Vietnam.
 Since 1995, Vietnam's real GDP growth has averaged over 7% per year, second only to China.
 Much of that growth has been generated by foreign investment in Vietnam's manufacturing sector, particularly its clothing industry.

 The United States and Vietnam signed a bilateral trade agreement (BTA) on July 13, 2000, which went into force on December 10, 2001.
 As part of the BTA, the United States extended to Vietnam conditional most favored nation (MFN) trade status, now known as normal trade relations (NTR).
 Economic and trade relations further improved when the United States granted Vietnam permanent normal trade relations (PNTR) status on December 29, 2006, as part of Vietnam's accession to the World Trade Organization (WTO).
-Over the last three years, the U.S. Congress has appropriated approximately \$10 million each year to support Vietnam's economic reforms.
-In addition, the two nations have set up a ministerial-level Trade and Investment Agreement (TIFA) Council to discuss issues related to the implementation of the Bilateral
+Over the last three years, Congress has appropriated approximately \$10 million each year to support Vietnam's economic reforms.
+In addition, the two nations have set up a ministerial-level Trade and Investment Agreement (TIFA) Council to discuss issues related to the implementation of the Bilateral Investment Treaty (BIT) and WTO agreements, as well as trade and investment policies in general.